deepflowio/docs/translate/translated/04-best-practice/03-special-environment-deployment.md

 # Special K8s CNI

-In common K8s environments, the DeepFlow Agent can collect full-stack observability signals, as shown in the top left corner of the figure below:
+In common K8s environments, the DeepFlow Agent can collect full-stack observability signals, as shown in the top left of the figure below:

 - When two Pods on the same Node communicate, data can be collected from two locations: eBPF Syscall and cBPF Pod NIC.
 - When two Pods on different Nodes communicate, data can be collected from three locations: eBPF Syscall, cBPF Pod NIC, and cBPF Node NIC.